drbean/curriculum/speaking/test/solution/slides.md

 You're not giving advice, so don't use "should", either.

-## the consequences of caller doing their part to deal with the problem--part 2 II
+## the consequences of caller doing their part

 	"If you [do this], we will be able to
 	[do this other thing] (which will solve the problem)"

-## conditions on satisfactory solution to the problem
+## conditions on satisfactory solution

 ### Conditions the caller needs to satisfy